OceanOutcomes/ocean-outcomes/what-we-do/triple-bottom-line-seafood/funding-and-facility/index.md

 ###Proposed key socio-economic and environmental impact metrics

 The Fund will track and work towards impact across the following indicators.
 These indicators are strategically mapped to overlap with indicators from the Sustainable Development Goals from the United Nations and the Global Environmental Facility.

-*Table 1.
-Key socio-economic and environmental impact indicators for the Sustainable Fisheries Fund.*

 | **Socio-economic:** |
 |:-----------------|